intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 ### Cloud Platforms

-Cloud infrastructure played a key role in supporting bandwidth-intensive video conferencing and remote learning tools to practice social distancing in the COVID-19 pandemic.
+Cloud infrastructure played a key role in supporting bandwidth-intensive video conferencing and remote learning tools to practice social distancing during the COVID-19 pandemic.
 Network congestion between cloud platforms and access networks could impact the quality of experience of these cloud-based applications.
 CAIDA leveraged web-based speed test servers to perform download and upload throughput measurements from virtual machines in public